-If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, "For" Proposal 1, the election of all nominees for Director, "For" Proposal 2, to approve the Plan Amendment and "For" Proposal 3, to ratify the appointment of Marcum LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017.
+If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, "For" Proposal 1, the election of all nominees for Director, "For" Proposal 2, to ratify the appointment of Marcum LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018, and "For" Proposal 3, to approve the Plan Amendment.
 If any other matter is properly presented at the meeting, your proxy holder (one of the individuals named on your proxy) will vote your shares using his or her best judgment.